 Once logged into the system, go to “My Disclosures” and select the indicated financial disclosure form.
 This will take you to the online guide for completing your financial disclosure.

-- Deadline for filing *Link to a second email that provides instructions for registering (includes a link and pin number to establish a new account).
+- Instructions for registering are provided in a second email (includes a link and pin number to establish a new account).

 - Link to the Conflict of Interest Disclosure System.